 Open-LLM-VTuber

-Talk to any LLM with hands-free voice interaction, voice interruption, Live2D taking face, and long-term memory running locally across platforms
+Talk to any LLM with hands-free voice interaction, voice interruption, and Live2D taking face running locally across platforms

 Open-LLM-VTuber is a project in early stages of development that allows users to interact with Large Language Models (LLM) using voice commands and receive responses through a Live2D talking face.
 The project aims to provide a minimum viable prototype for offline use on macOS, Linux, and Windows, with features like long-term memory using MemGPT, customizable LLM backends, speech recognition, and text-to-speech providers.
 Users can configure the project to chat with LLMs, choose different backend services, and utilize Live2D models for visual representation.
 The project supports perpetual chat, offline operation, and GPU acceleration on macOS, addressing limitations of existing solutions on macOS.